Catherine Connoly

 I never missed a meeting, to my recollection.

-And we also put through a city development plan, which I might come back to because again, it illustrates: we identify the problems and the solutions, but they weren't implemented.
+And we also put through a city development plan, which I might come back to, because again, it illustrates, we identified the problems and the solutions, but they weren't implemented.

 But just on my year as mayor, I really found it difficult in the sense of going to different social events.

-at this remove, I can't remember, but it was up at 70 or 80,000 way back then and rising.
+you know, at this remove, I can't remember, but it was up at 70 or 80,000 way back then, and rising.
+And so, we were looking at services in terms of charities,

-I served 2004, 2005, and the fall came in the next few years, And it was very obvious to me that we had an economy that was just simply going the wrong direction.
+I served 2004, 2005 and the fall came in the next few years and it was very obvious to me that we were had an economy that was just simply going the wrong direction.

 I don't have my ocarina with me this week.